Alinka/PrintingClient/README.md

 # PrintingClient
 C# Client Printing Application w Magento API

-This code is for evaluation puposes and will not work without WebReference to Magento API
+This code is for evaluation purposes and will not work without WebReference to Magento API